useFetch

 })

 useFetch must be called synchronously within setup().
 Any changes made to component data - that is, to properties returned from setup() - will be sent to the client and directly loaded.
-Other side-effects of useFetch hook will not be persisted.
+Other side-effects of useFetch hook will not be persisted.useFetch should be used with refs and not ssrRefs because state serialization and hydration is already covered by useFetch.
+Else, the state would be sent from server to client "twice", via the ssrRef and via useFetch$fetch and $fetchState will already be defined on the instance - so no need to return fetch or fetchState from setup.Note that